ItsDrCat/ObsidianMC/DEV_GUIDE.md

 If you are unaware of how to setup fogs (especially in RTX) we recommend reading through this link!
 [Microsoft Learn: Fog in Resource Packs](https://learn.microsoft.com/en-us/minecraft/creator/documents/foginresourcepacks?view=minecraft-bedrock-stable)

+## Getting started with Assets
+Assets are files that are imported into the current texture pack.
+As of right now there are two main categories for assets: **water** and **glass**.

+The Water folder should **only consist of two files**, "water_still_grey.png" and "water_flow_grey.png".
+This folder is required and if either files are missing, Obsidian will crash most of the time.
+This is because Obsidian uses this asset folder as a backup if a water texture is missing as to prevent water weirdness.

+The Glass folder may contain as many files as needed.
+Unlike the water folder, it is not required unless *"forceCustomWater"* is true in the preset config.
+Though this folder is intended for glass, it could theoretically have any file be imported as well.